 Fix all the worst repairs

-This is a mixed-bag approach, but it can work.
+This is a mixed-bag approach, but it can work if a house needs repairs.
 By worst repairs, I also mean the most expensive repairs.
 Do you think your house needs a new roof?
-It probably does, if you are thinking so.
-Have a roofing contractor (make that 3 roofing contractors) come out and inspect your roof.
+It probably does, if you think so.
+Have a roofing contractor (make that 3 roof contractors) come out and inspect your roof.
 Don’t tell them that you need a new roof, tell them you want them to inspect it.
 If you tell them you need a new roof, they will tell you that you need a new roof.

 Roofing, plumbing and electrical are the big 3 ticket items.
-I always throw in paint because although it’s costly to paint the interior and exterior of a home, it is absolutely worth every penny if you are selling the house.
+I always throw in the paint because although it’s costly to paint the interior and exterior of a home, it is absolutely worth every penny if you are selling the house.
 You may have other issues that are costly, such as foundation issues, mold, or termite damage.
-All of these repairs are costly, but will make your house much easier to sell.
-Buyers these days can handle a mortgage payment, but can’t afford any major repairs to their new house.
+All of these repairs are costly but will make your house much easier to sell.
+Buyers these days can handle a mortgage payment, but can’t afford any major repairs to a new house.

 Hopefully, the grand total on all of these bids won’t break the bank and you can do them.
 Depending on what it is, the estimate could be $50 to $75 per square foot.
 It’s well worth the money to provide a house to new buyers without the worry of big-ticket repairs in their future.
-Remember, potential buyers are going to have a home inspection if they are in escrow to buy your house.
+Remember, potential buyers are going to have a home inspection if they are in escrow.
 They will take the advice of their inspector and if there are repairs to be made, you better bet they will use that to negotiate a lower price or back out of the deal altogether.

 Sell the house “AS-IS”